-Establishment of new lawns must conform to Shoreland Management Regulations, which prohibit excessive removal of vegetation near the shore and on slopes and bluffs.
+Establishment of new lawns must conform to Minnesota shoreland management regulations, which prohibit excessive removal of vegetation near the shore and on slopes and bluffs.
 Check with your local zoning authority for specific regulations governing the body of water in question.

-Existing lawns and gardens must be maintained in a manner that prevents the possible contamination of ground and surface waters.
+Existing lawns and gardens must be maintained in a way that prevents the possible contamination of ground and surface waters.

 Before beginning any practice, stop and think about potential risks to water quality.
 Shoreland owners must be aware of potential problems caused by soil erosion, as well as pollution due to chemical amendments and organic yard waste.

 Special attention should be paid if the following conditions exist:

 - There are areas of exposed soil, such as flower beds, vegetable gardens or poorly established vegetation.

 - Soils have a coarse texture, such as sands or sandy loams.